Ghislaine-i/Student-Finance-Tracker-app/README.md

 3. Use the dashboard to add/edit/delete transactions.

-4. Import seed.json to pre-populate data.
+4. Import seed.json to pre-populate data (Optional).

 📂 Project Structure